 Address Resolution in DNS (Domain Name System)

-DNS (Domain Name System) is an essential component of the internet infrastructure that translates human-readable domain names into computer-readable numbers called IP addresses.
-When you type in a website address in your web browser, then DNS translates into an IP address such as 126.32.0.36 (Assume) this IP address is used by computers for identification and then, they communicate with each other.
+DNS (Domain Name System) is an essential component of the internet infrastructure that translates human-readable domain names into computer-readable IP addresses.
+When you type a website address in your web browser, DNS translates it into an IP address such as 126.32.0.36, which computers use for identification and communication.

 The process of converting domain names into IP addresses is called address resolution.
 Address resolution plays a critical role in the functioning of the Internet as it enables users to access websites using easy-to-remember domain names instead of complex IP addresses.